Knowledge of muscles can inform your teaching

 - If there is pain, which muscles are involved in that action that could contribute to it?

-Many of the answers to these questions start to create a general picture of what is going on, as well as allowing me to remove extraneous information.
-In other words, if it appears to be a strength issue and the movement is clear, there are only a certain number of muscles that can contribute to that action.
+Many of the answers to these questions start to create a general picture of what is going on.
+They also allow me to remove extraneous information.
+In other words, if it appears to be a strength issue and the movement is clear, there are only a certain number of muscles that contribute to that action.
 That list pops up in my head and then at least I have a starting point for instruction.

 If it’s a flexibility thing, the list is, in a sense, the opposite.
 For example, let’s say the action is flexion of the hip.
-I will then have a list of muscles that are extensors of the hip joint, which would be the muscles that would restrict flexion of the hip.
-That list is useful because then I can point it out to the student, and this will not just inform the posture that is being asked about, but other postures that also need that same flexibility.
+I will then have a list of muscles that are extensors of the hip joint.
+Those are the muscles that restrict flexion of the hip.
+That list is useful because then I can point it out to the student.
+That teaches the student something about, not just inform the posture they’re asking about, but also other postures that need that same kind of flexibility.

 This is the same process I use when someone describes an injury.
 Unless it is a sharp pain in a very small area, I typically default to assuming that there is some sort of muscular dysfunction.
 This is a topic that could be an article all by itself.
-For the moment, what I mean is that the muscle is sufficiently dysfunctional (for any number of reasons) such that it is part of a pain pattern or directly causing pain in the person asking the question.
+For the moment, what I mean is that the muscle is sufficiently dysfunctional (for any number of reasons) that it is causing pain in the person asking the question.